 Can Vegan Kids be Healthy Kids?

-Raising kids on an entirely vegan diet can be successfully done and if this is a cause you are passionate about, then I totally respect this.
-However, bringing up kids on a wholly vegan diet is a huge commitment and responsibility; and if you choose this route for your family, my advice is to regularly consult with a nutritional therapist and run some functional medicine nutrition tests from time to time to give you the peace of mind you are doing a great job!
+Raising kids on an entirely vegan diet can be successfully done and if this is a cause you are passionate about, then I totally respect this choice.
+However, bringing up kids on a wholly vegan diet is a huge commitment and responsibility; and if you choose this route for your family, my advice is to regularly run blood tests to check nutrient levels like iron, B12 and Vitamin D as well as consult with a nutritional therapist well versed in supporting plant-based families.
+This is to give you the peace of mind you are doing a great job!

-It is no mean task and remember you will probably need to:
+It’s no mean task to feed children a healthy diet at the best of times, and remember you will probably need to:

 - have kids who are always ok to eat different food from their friends – even at celebrations;